CMS-Enterprise/mint-app/.github/PULL_REQUEST_TEMPLATE.md

 REQUIRED
-    Add instructions on how to test the changes in this PR This can be a list of steps to reproduce a bug, or a list of steps to verify a feature in the application Include any example shell commands or postman requests that reviewers can run to test the changes -->
+    Add instructions on how to test the changes in this PR This can be a list of steps to reproduce a bug, or a list of steps to verify a feature in the application Include any example shell commands, SQL queries/commands, or Postman requests that reviewers can run to test the changes -->
 -